encoredev/examples/trello-clone/README.md

 ## Using the API

-To see that your app is running, you can ping the `board.Create` endpoint to create a trello board.
+To see that your app is running, you can ping the `board.Create` endpoint to create a Trello board.

 ```bash
 curl 'http://localhost:4000/board.Create' -d '{"Name":"my board"}'